Sermons

 2 June 2019

 Today we celebrate the Ascension of Jesus into Heaven.
-For 40 days after Jesus rose from the grave on Easter Sunday he walked the earth to establish eye witnesses so the world would be convinced that the resurrection was a real event and not a fairy tale as it is often described in our secular… Read more
+For 40 days after Jesus rose from the grave on Easter Sunday he walked the earth to establish eye witnesses so… Read more

 Year C Easter 6 – Spiritual disruptions